This is a preview of the Shortform book summary of Time to Think by Nancy Kline.

 In Time to Think, Nancy Kline explains that what and how we think determines everything we do and say, and that the quality of our thinking is determined by how well we listen to each other.
 By listening well to others, we can encourage them to engage in higher-quality thought and action—and when others listen well to us, they can encourage the same in us.
 Kline describes a step-by-step process for taking on the role of the listener to help someone else engage in higher-quality thinking, resulting in the generation and sharing of great ideas that lead to powerful action.
 By improving your thinking, you can improve every facet of your life, from work to family to relationships and even things like political engagement....

-Want to learn the rest of Time to Think in 21 minutes?
+Want to learn the ideas in Time to Think better than ever?

 Unlock the full book summary of Time to Think by signing up for Shortform .